kneath/kss/SPEC.md

 Unlike TomDoc, not every CSS rule should be documented.
 You should document a rule declaration when the rule can accurately describe a visual UI element in the styleguide.
 Each element should have one documentation block describing that particular UI element's various states.

 KSS documentation is hierarchical in nature — any documentation blocks at a styleguide hierarchy apply to the documentation blocks within that level.
+This means that documentation for 2.1 applies to documentation for 2.1.3.

 ### Format